heroqu/node-digester/README.md

 ### Other algorithms

-There are many other libraries that provide hashing algorithms, but tp plug it in here we have to make sure it is i a form of createHash function.
+There are many other libraries that provide hashing algorithms, but to plug then in here we have to make sure they are in a form of createHash function.
 Such a function should return a so called Hash object, an object similar to how it is made in Node.crypto (see [Hash class in Node docs](https://nodejs.org/api/crypto.html#crypto_class_hash)).
 Basically, Hash should be a Transform stream and support `update(chunk)` and `digest(format)` methods.

 Good news is that many existing implementations are able to produce that out-of-the-box or with little tinkering.

-Let's try to plug in [metrohash](https://www.npmjs.com/package/metrohash) npm module as an example.
+Let's try to plug in [metrohash npm module](https://www.npmjs.com/package/metrohash) as an example.
 As stated on its site, the module is a "wrapper around [MetroHash algorithm](https://github.com/jandrewrogers/MetroHash)", which is a non-cryptographic hashing algorithm by the way.

 Here we are: